Heat content for Gaussian processes: small-time asymptotic analysis: Applications

-The proof of Theorem \ref{thm:GaussianMarkov_spectral_high}, which requires several lemmas, is postponed to Section \ref{proof}.
-Before closing the current section, we provide an example of a class of non-self-similar Gaussian processes that satisfy assumptions \eqref{scaledcovariance} and \eqref{momentcondition} (so the weak convergence of $Y^{(t)}$ occurs).
+We are now ready to give an example of a class of non-self-similar Gaussian processes that satisfy assumptions \eqref{scaledcovariance} and \eqref{momentcondition} in Lemma \ref{lemma:weakconvergence0} (so the weak convergence of $Y^{(t)}$ occurs, and consequently, Theorem \ref{thm:GaussianMarkov_spectral_high} is applicable.).